EnglishSid/DigitalExplorerDevNotes/ReleaseNotes/readme.md

 #### New
 **Major**
+- Agendas : Renamed module from Agendas to Roadmaps
+- Roadmaps : Improved management of accounts
+    - Present a list of the users accounts with and without roadmaps
-- Roadmaps : Allow users to add/remove others from their accounts
+    - Allow users to add/remove others from their accounts
-- Roadmaps : Renamed module from Agendas to Roadmaps
+    - Revised DXC design on the summary page
+- Solutions : Allow users to create new solutions from the output of an Strategic Initiative (ASD release 1)

 **Minor**
 - Platform : Updated about page with new team members
--
+- Stats : Removed the deprecated code from the Stats module
+- Solutions : Introduced Sub-Types to support Accelerated Solution Development method
+- Solutions : Allow text boxes to be resized on add/edit screens

 **Fixes**
 - Roadmaps : ensure user assignments are not duplicated when adding internal programs

--
+- Roadmaps : issue with logout and header refresh

 ----